 Parchment paper sounds fancy, but it’s really just oven safe paper you can use in baking to line baking sheets in place of aluminum foil or use as a non-stick surface on baking sheets for cookies.

 I use it to construct a little paper bag to make an ultra healthy, super-fast fish bake that is a tradition in French cuisine.
-You can always use aluminum foil in its place, however fish always tastes better to me cooked in parchment.

 - 4 6-ounces white fish fillets, such as tilapia or cod or snapper

 - 1/8 teaspoon sweet paprika